Mathematics

 Program Coursework

-All students are expected to take ten core courses, which allow students to become familiar with the different subfields of mathematics before choosing their focus.
-Core courses include:
+All students are expected to take nine core courses, which allow students to become familiar with the different subfields of mathematics before choosing their focus.
+All courses are 3 credit hours unless otherwise specified.

 • MATH 2150 - Discrete Mathematics